Recycle Old Sweaters: Learn How to Felt Wool

 Making pot holders is quick and simple, and they are a great gift any time of year.
 Plus, because these are constructed with wool, they are fire-retardant and insulating, making them super-functional yet cute (of course).

 The simplest design is to use a single 7-inch-by-7-inch square top.
-After you’ve learned the basic technique, try patching pieces together to make colorful tops, such as the ones shown in the Image Gallery.
+After you’ve learned the basic technique, try patching pieces together to make colorful tops.

 Supplies